kumagai-group/pydefect/docs_rst/tutorial.rst

     Va_Mg1: [-2, -1, 0]
     Va_Se1: [0, 1, 2]

-showing the combination of defect types and their charges.
+where the combination of defect types and their charges are shown.
-We can modify this file by hand if necessary.
+We can modify this file using an editor if necessary.
-If we want to add dopants, we can type as follows.
+If we want to add dopants, we can type as follows:

 ::